inspire-eu-validation/download-service/sos-pre-defined/at4-12-language-capabilities-default.md

 # Language Capabilities Default

-**Purpose**: Check that the capabilities document is in default language when resquested with absent language parameter or unsupported language.
+**Purpose**: Test that the capabilities document is in default language when resquested with absent language parameter or unsupported language.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request with parameter LANGUAGE and value [Default Language](#defaultLanguage)
+* Send a GetCapabilities request with parameter LANGUAGE and value [Default Language](#defaultLanguage).

-* Send a GetCapabilities request without LANGUAGE parameter
+* Send a GetCapabilities request without LANGUAGE parameter.

-  * Check that Description is the same as the first request
+  * Check if Description is the same as the first request.

-  * Check that [Title](#title) is the same as the first request
+  * Check if [Title](#title) is the same as the first request.

-  * Check that [Abstract](#abstract) is the same as the first request
+  * Check if [Abstract](#abstract) is the same as the first request.

-  * Check that Offering Names is the same as the first request
+  * Check if Offering Names is the same as the first request.

-* Send a GetCapabilities with unsupported LANGUAGE parameter
+* Send a GetCapabilities with unsupported LANGUAGE parameter.

-  * Check that Description is the same as the first request
+  * Check if Description is the same as the first request.

-  * Check that [Title](#title) is the same as the first request
+  * Check if [Title](#title) is the same as the first request.

-  * Check that [Abstract](#abstract) is the same as the first request
+  * Check if [Abstract](#abstract) is the same as the first request.

-  * Check that Offering Names is the same as the first request
+  * Check if Offering Names is the same as the first request.

-* If any of the checks or validations fails, the test fails
+* If any of the checks or validations fails, the test fails.

 **Reference(s)**: